synoti21/BOJ-Bot/README.md

 - Daily notification with a single random BOJ problem
 - Streak Guard

-Will be further developed in;to "Baekjoon Bot" with BOAZ members.
+Will be further developed into "Baekjoon Bot" with BOAZ members.

 ## Getting Started
 ### Adding the bot to your server